← Back to Blog

 What makes Mandarin distinct is what it is not.
 It is not master-planned.
 It is not gated.
 It is not new construction.
 It is established Jacksonville, with a mix of homes built across many decades, a strong public school system within Duval County, and a quiet residential rhythm that families either love or find too low-key.

-The schools, which are why most families move here
+The schools, which are why most households move here

 Mandarin High School is one of the highest-rated public high schools in Duval County and consistently ranks as one of the better public high schools in Florida.
 Mandarin Middle and Mandarin Oaks Elementary similarly carry strong ratings.